Tatum Burstrom is in her fourth season as Mike Mincey's lead assistant coach for the Lady Eagles.

 "I've been fortunate to have two former Lady Eagles help me run this program over my first 5 years and I'm delighted to add another," Mincey said.
 "Tatum decided to come play for me with no head coaching experience and trusted me with her four years of college.
 I felt like she could be an accelerant for our program as a player and I trust she can do the same as a coach.

 "She will be able to help the players in so many facets of college life and will also be able to give future student-athletes a true insight as to what it takes to be successful on and off the floor at C-N. She can already evaluate talent and even though not a coach at the time, I've had many conversations about strategy and have always impressed with her basketball IQ."

-In her two years on the bench, the Lady Eagles are 52-13 as 2017-18 brought home a regular season and tournament title in the SAC, a NCAA Southeast Region title and an Elite Eight appearance, the first in the history of the school.
+In her three years on the bench, the Lady Eagles are 74-21 with a 49-11 mark against the South Atlantic Conference as 2017-18 brought home a regular season and tournament title in the SAC, a NCAA Southeast Region title and an Elite Eight appearance, the first in the history of the school.

 The team spent the final 14 weeks inside of the top 10 in America and nine as a top-five team in the poll finishing the season ranked fifth in the WBCA poll - the highest ever for a SAC program.
 Since the SAC formed in 1989-90, no team had spent double-digit weeks in the top 10 as other schools have combined for 33 weeks in the top 10 in the history of the poll.
 Presbyterian in 1999-00 spent nine weeks amongst the 10 best teams in the country.

 The Lady Eagles matched a school record with 32 wins on the year setting the SAC record in that category by four games.
 Other records that C-N now holds among SAC schools is most points in a year (3,180), points per game (90.9) and assists (702).